Reasonable Suspicion For a Traffic Stop in California

 Reasonable Suspicion 3: Sobriety Check Point.

 The police may set up sobriety checkpoints to stop and inspect drivers as long as they comply with the legal requirement of a stop.
 The requirements are very technical, so please contact an attorney if you were arrested at a sobriety checkpoint.
 Ingressol v.
 Palmer (43 Cal.3d 1321) is the main California case that in 1987 held the requirement for a valid police checkpoint.
-For example, police must follow a neutral formula such as stopping every third driver, police must announce the checkpoint before they are setting it up; the reason for a checkpoint must is not to “ferret out crime” but to deter drunk driving, and so forth.
+For example, police must follow a neutral formula such as stopping every third driver, police must announce the checkpoint before they set it up; the reason for a checkpoint must is not to “ferret out crime” but to deter drunk driving, and so forth.

 Reasonable Suspicion 4: Suspended Driver’s License.